By Avijit B, based on an interview in March 2019

 “Cannot find boss,” is the explanation Gafur says his case officer gave him for why there has been no progress on his salary claim.
 This is really strange.
 It’s hardly difficult looking up the public company records: the sole owner and director is a Singaporean living in Toa Payoh.
 Did MOM really try hard enough to locate him?

 Gafur’s last remaining hope may soon be gone.
-Earlier on the day he is sitting down to share sat down to share his story, MOM had only given him a day’s extension.
+Earlier on the day he sat down to share his story, MOM had only given him a day’s extension.
 The signal was clear, after 4 months and 13 extensions, MOM may be giving up on his case.

 According to TWC2’s Alex Au, MOM’s stated process begins with mediation at the Tripartite Alliance for Dispute Management (TADM) between an employer and the worker with outstanding salary claims.
 Gafur’s understanding is that since MOM couldn’t find his employer, they cannot even commence the first step.